top of page

 Do you have to be in the military, or have you served in the military to compete or be part of this program?

-Absolutely not!
-AWOS is a scholarship program and pageant and is not affiliated with the military.
-All are welcome; in fact, we have programs for all people of all ages.
-We define service in this context as Comunity Service and Volunteering, not military.
+IAWOS is a scholarship program and pageant and is not affiliated with the military.
+All are welcome without regard for military service..
+We define service in this context as Comunity Service and Volunteering.
 We believe that if one is involved in their community, volunteers to help others, or is invested in a cause, they acquire the life skills and knowledge needed to be resilient in life.
 Helping others keeps us in regular contact with others and helps us develop a solid support system, which in turn protects us against stress and depression.
 Engaging in community service provides people with the opportunity to become active members of their community and has a lasting, positive impact on society at large.
 Community service or volunteerism provides a service to those who need it most.

 Do I have to claim my scholarship money on my taxes?